wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 ## What I'm doing

-I study many things randomly, with a focus on something permanent like math.
+I study many things, with some focus on things that last longer, like math.

 ### Math